Exam Announcement Details

 Minimum Training, Education & Experience

-1. EDUCATION - Education equivalent to completion of the twelfth school grade.
+1. EDUCATION : Education equivalent to the completion of the twelfth school grade.

-2. ADDITIONAL REQUIREMENT ONLY FOR CANDIDATES CLAIMING BILINGUAL FLUENCY FOR THE BILINGUAL SPECIALTY - Sufficient training and/or experience to be able to converse, understand, and speak fluently and clearly in English and the designated non-English language.
+Sufficient training and/or experience to be able to understand and speak fluently and clearly in English and a designated non-English language.

 Physical & Medical Requirements